A Confession

 This one wasn’t a 500 - it was a 200 that took minutes.

 The statistics admin page rendered all tabs server-side in a single initial request.
-Orders, coupons, registrations - everything, all at once.
-That’s why clicking between tabs felt instant afterwards: there were no additional HTTP requests.
-The page had already done all the work upfront, like a waiter who brings every item on the menu to your table and asks you to pick.
+Orders, coupons, registrations - everything, all at once, like a waiter who brings every item on the menu to your table and asks you to pick.
+Under the hood, a filter stats code path was iterating tens of thousands of records, firing a COUNT(*) per record against a table with millions of rows and no useful indexes.
+A single text-matching filter query took about 13 seconds.
+Multiply by 20 filters.

-The fixes: rewrite aggregate queries to avoid N+1 loops, cache repeated group/member lookups per request, apply a default date range on entry so the page doesn’t try to summarize all of recorded history, and optimize relationship-based queries to stop building enormous IN (...) lists.
+The fixes: rewrite aggregate queries to avoid N+1 loops, cache repeated lookups per request, apply a default date range on entry so the page doesn’t try to summarize all of recorded history, and optimize relationship queries to stop building enormous IN (...) lists.
 Performance went from “go make coffee” to “tolerable.”
 Still not fast.
-But the building was no longer on fire, and I’d promised myself a clean break.
+But the building was no longer on fire.

 The Server Punches Back